 In order to survive in international competition, companies must meet a variety of challenges.
-The planning and operation of multi-variant assembly systems are particularly affected by this, as influences resulting from product variants, such as different components, processes and time spreads, must be taken into account.
-The result is a growing amount of effort in assembly planning, as an increasing amount of information has to be processed in shorter and shorter intervals in order to make the right decisions.
+The planning and operation of multi-variant assembly systems are particularly affected by this, since influences resulting from product variants such as different components, processes and time spread must be taken into account.
+The result is a growing amount of effort in assembly planning, since an increasing amount of information has to be processed in increasingly shorter intervals in order to make the right decisions.
 In addition, changes are continuously being made to existing assembly systems.
-However, these are often not sufficiently documented and fed back into the planning process.
+However, these changes are often not sufficiently documented and fed back into the planning process.

-In order to meet the above-mentioned challenges, ZeMA is investigating in the SmartF-IT research project how digital planning tools can support employees in planning through the targeted and consistent use of information to describe products, processes and resources.
-In addition, it is also being investigated how this information can be transferred from the virtual world into reality so that product changes, for example, can be implemented more quickly on the assembly line.
-On the other hand, research is being conducted into how information about the current plant configuration can be fed back into the model in order to keep the planning basis up to date.
+In order to meet the challenges mentioned above, the ZeMA research project SmartF-IT is investigating how digital planning tools can support employees in the planning process through targeted and consistent use of information to describe products, processes and resources.
+In addition, the project is investigating how this information can be transferred from the virtual world into reality so that product changes, for example, can be implemented more quickly on the assembly line.
+On the other hand, research is being conducted into how information about the current system configuration can be fed back into the model in order to keep the planning basis up to date.

 Therefore, the following objectives are to be achieved:

-feedback of real plant conditions into the planning for continuous improvement of the results
+- Feedback of real system conditions into the planning for continuous improvement of the results

 In order to support the assembly planning and a consistent networking of reality and virtuality, methods and description models are first developed.
-On the one hand, this involves investigating what information is required and on the other hand how product requirements and equipment capabilities are to be described.
+On the one hand, this involves investigating which information is required and, on the other hand, how product requirements and equipment capabilities are to be described.
 In accordance with the description model, the data model of the planning software is adapted, in which the effects of product changes on the assembly line are shown virtually.

-Agent-based and parameterised control systems are set up for the continuous use of information, which also take the description model into account, as well as technical systems for identifying the plant configuration status.
+For the continuous use of information, agent-based and parameterized controls are set up, which also consider the description model, as well as technical systems for the identification of the system configuration status.

 At the end of the project in 2016, the main focus of activity was on the consistent use of information and the return of the current mounting system configuration to the planning environment.
 This feedback results in an update of the model in the planning.
-The verification of new variants is carried out on this basis and under consideration of the description model.
+On this basis and under consideration of the description model, new variants are verified.

 The demonstrator facility will map the existing challenges of the participating industrial partners.
 These include the assembly of different product types and variants with batch size 1 on an assembly system as well as rapid commissioning and feedback of changes to the system by linking the real and virtual assembly world.